 5. Artis Zoo

-A visit to the zoo is great thing to do with kids in Amsterdam.
+A visit to the zoo is a great thing to do with kids in Amsterdam.
 The Artis Amsterdam Zoo is said to be the oldest zoo in Europe.
 Artis was founded in 1838 to promote the knowledge of natural history.
-The zoo is located in the eastern part of the centre.
-Neighbours can actually hear the lions roar.
+The zoo is located in the eastern part of the center.
+Neighbors can actually hear the lions roar.
 There are over 700 species of animals and the park is an oasis of peace and quiet.

 The little orphanage